hasura/graphql-engine/docs/graphql/manual/actions/create.rst

      Run ``hasura metadata export`` so that you get server's metadata into the ``metadata/`` directory.

+  .. tab:: API

+    There is no setup required for defining actions via the metadata API.

 Step 1: Define your mutation and associated types
 -------------------------------------------------